 Avoiding common errors when computing business profits

 HMRC produce a range of Toolkits for agents, which highlight errors commonly made in returns so that agents can take steps to avoid them.
-The business profits toolkit provides guidance on errors that are found in relation to business profits for small and medium-sized businesses.
+The business profits toolkit provides guidance on Common Mistakes When Calculating Business Profits for small and medium-sized businesses.
 They are helpful to anyone computing taxable business profits.

 Good record-keeping is essential for business profits to be calculated correctly.
 Poor records may result in sales or allowable expenditure being omitted from the accounts, with the result that the level of profit or loss is incorrect.